 In April of 2012, LPC made three separate purchases of the Company's common stock.
 The Company received \$25,000 from LPC in exchange for 89,286 shares of the Company's common stock.
 LPC was also issued 1,042 shares of the Company's common stock as a commitment fee in connection with the purchase of the 89,286 shares of common stock.
 The Company received another \$25,000 from LPC in exchange for 96,154 shares of the Company's common stock.
-LPC was also issued 1,042 shares of the Company's common stock as a commitment fee in connection with the purchase of the 60,154 shares of common stock.
+LPC was also issued 1,042 shares of the Company's common stock as a commitment fee in connection with the purchase of the Company's common stock.
+LPC was also issued 1,042 shares of the Company's common stock as a commitment fee in connection with the purchase of the 96,154 shares of common stock.
 Finally, the Company received \$50,000 from LPC in exchange for 185,185 shares of the Company's common stock.
+LPC was also issued 2,084 shares of the Company's common stock as a commitment fee in connection with the purchase of the Solution stock.
 No warrants to purchase additional shares of common stock of the Company were issued to Lincoln in connection with the sale of the common stock.